 The Homelessness Reduction Act is another important piece of legislation that came into force from April 2018 to help tackle the significant problem of homelessness.
 The Act places new statutory duties on the Council and the Council's Homelessness Strategy was refreshed and approved by Cabinet in March 2018 to take account of the new duties.
 'New Burdens' funding allocation was received in 2017/18 from the Government to help support the implementation of the Act and this was used to implement a new ICT system and for staff training.
-An Internal Audit review of the implementation of the Homelessness Act is currently in progress and will be reported on in the final AGS.
+An Internal Audit review of the implementation of the Homelessness Reduction Act was undertaken as part of the Internal Audit annual plan of work and has provided an Amber assurance with 61% of London Borough of Harrow Statement of Accounts 2018-19 expected controls found to be operating/substantially operating.